 Speculating that Stafford wasn’t tough enough to play for Belichick’s Patriots, especially since the QB was sacked 301 times from 2011-18 yet never missed a start, was interesting.
 Perhaps, then, Bruschi was talking about a different sort of toughness.

 The Matthew Stafford trade has people talking

-The Washington Football team’s quarterback of the future (Dwayne Haskins) is already in their past.
-Philip Rivers ad Drew Brees are presumed to be retired.
+The Washington Football Team’s quarterback of the future (Dwayne Haskins) is already in their past.
+Philip Rivers and Drew Brees are presumed to be retired.
 The New York Jets, New England Patriots, and Philadelphia Eagles have no idea what their plans are at QB for 2021.
 And seemingly every team except the Houston Texans has been listed as Deshaun Watson’s home next fall.

 With all that going on, it was generally assumed that the Detroit Lions would move Matthew Stafford to a team without a viable signal-caller.
 Well, the Los Angeles Rams decided they were that team despite the fact that Jared Goff had thrown for 17,000 yards and 102 touchdowns in four seasons.